-- 1. prolonged absences from work following childbirth; - 2. the increased likelihood of changes in employment, particularly when children are very young and in primary school; - 3. increases in the proportions of women working part-time, and - 4. the increased likelihood of a move within the same employer, or a change of employment, to more flexible but lower status or lower skilled work (Brewer and Paull, 2006).
+- 1. prolonged absences from work following childbirth; - 2. the increased likelihood of changes in employment, particularly when children are very young and in primary school; - 3. increases in the proportions of women working part-time, and - the increased likelihood of a move within the same employer, or a change of employment, to more flexible but lower status or lower skilled work (Brewer and Paull, 2006).

 The prevalence of low quality part-time work amongst mothers in particular has a number of negative consequences.
-Parttime workers are less likely to have access to training and development opportunities in work, so many need a high degree of motivation to improve their knowledge and extensions in the length of maternity leave appear to have little impact on employment participation.
+Part-time workers are less likely to have access to training and development opportunities in work, so many need a high degree of motivation to improve their knowledge and extensions in the length of maternity leave appear to have little impact on employment participation.

-4 Maternity and Paternity Rights and Women Returners Survey 2009/10 skill-set to progress in work.
+5 The 2013 OECD paper 'Drivers of female labour force participation in the OECD' (Thévenon) notes that cross-national evidence suggests that extending the duration of paid maternity leave is associated with lower rates of return to work, and the 2013 National Bureau of Economic Research paper 'What is the case for paid maternity leave?'
+(Dahl et al) similarly notes skill-set to progress in work.
 High marginal tax rates and childcare costs mean that for many mothers there are significant financial and time barriers to pursuing higher skilled full-time employment.
 It can also be difficult for part time workers with children to access opportunities to train whilst working, as for many there is little financial support available to manage extra childcare requirements.
 Many women who work part-time are voluntarily trading off earnings and career prospects for family friendly working arrangements.
 This tradeoff seems for many if not most to be deliberate and accepted, reflecting low expectations of compatibility between a professional career and family life.